- Low introductory APR

 Comparable Balance Transfer Card Options

 The no-annual-fee BankAmericard credit card offers 0% APR for the first 21 billing cycles for purchases and also for any balance transfers made within the first 60 days from account opening.
-After the introductory period, a APR will apply.
-Additionally, a 3% fee — or a minimum of $10 — applies to all balance transfers.
+After the introductory period, a variable APR of 15.74% to 25.74% will apply.
+Additionally, a 3% fee applies to all balance transfers.

 Capital One SavorOne Rewards Card

 If you’re looking for a card that offers balance transfers and rewards with no annual fee, the Capital One SavorOne has you covered.
-It offers 0% APR on purchases and balance transfers for 15 months and a APR thereafter.
+It offers 0% APR on purchases and balance transfers for 15 months and a variable APR of thereafter.
 However, a 3% balance transfer does apply.
-Besides unlimited 3% cash back on dining, entertainment, streaming service and grocery store purchases, cardholders can also earn a one-time cash bonus of $200 after making $500 in purchases within the first three months.
+This card offers unlimited 3% cash back on dining, entertainment, streaming service and grocery store purchases.
+Cardholders can also earn a one-time cash bonus of $200 after making $500 in purchases within the first three months.

 How To Apply